CharlGottschalk/coppersmith/README.md

 ## Snippets

 Including HTML snippets in your pages are easy using a handlebars helper.
+Just include the snippet helper in your markdown file.

 ```
-{{snippet 'example'}}
+{{{snippet 'example'}}}
 ```

 The above code will look for a snippet in the `docs/collection/page/_snippets` folder called `example.html`.
 If it doesn't find it, it will look for the snippet in the `docs/_snippets` folder.